Table 3.10-1. The Duke criteria for diagnosis of infective endocarditis modified by the European Society of Cardiology (2023)

 Minor criteria

-4) Immunologic phenomena: Glomerulonephritis, Osler nodes, Roth spots, and rheumatoid factor.
+4) Immunologic phenomena: Glomerulonephritis, Osler nodes and Roth spots, rheumatoid factor.

 Definite IE: 2 major criteria; 1 major criterion and 3 minor criteria; or 5 minor criteria.